 In the best-case scenario, it’s great to start getting your dog comfortable wearing a cone before they have to do it long-term.
 That’s not always possible, but it doesn’t mean they have to struggle when the time comes to put on the cone.
 Here are some things you can do to make life a little easier and give them the physical and emotional comfort they need.

-• Occupy their minds.
 Try using food puzzles and focused activities to take their mind off the cone.
-But make sure you aren’t enabling more activity than they should be doing based on their injury; always ask your veterinarian about which activities are alright.
+But make sure you aren’t enabling more activity than they should be doing based on their injury; always ask your veterinarian about which activities are appropriate.
 There are commercial and DIY food puzzles, mind games, and nose work ideas your dog can enjoy without much physical activity.
 Pick food puzzles and stuffable toys that are large enough for them to work on while wearing a cone.

 Common Dog Surgical Procedures and What They Mean